open-duelyst/duelyst/terraform/README.md

 ```

 Once these files are in place, you can run `terraform_init.sh` in the `staging` directory to initialize Terraform and
 the required providers.
-These files are ignored in Git.
+These files are ignored in Git to avoid the risk of accidentally committing your secrets.

 When this command succeeds, you're ready to use Terraform to provision a staging environment.
 See the `staging`
 directory for more info.